jwhittle933/phoenix_server_simple/README.md

 Strip to Server
 ---------------

 At the root of the project, you'll notice a diretory named `web`.
 At the base of the web directory, open the `router.ex`.
-Below the initial `pipline` plugs, you'll see two two `scope` definitions, one scoped to `"/"` and the other to `"/auth"`.
+Below the initial `pipline` plugs, you'll see two `scope` definitions, one scoped to `"/"` and the other to `"/auth"`.

 	scope "/", Discuss do
 	    pipe_through(:browser)